Optimizing boilers efficiency is important to minimize fuel consumption and unwanted excess to the environment

-Carbon dioxide - CO2 - is a product of the combustion and the content in the flue gas is an important indication of the combustion efficiency.
+Carbon dioxide - CO2 - is a combustion product and the content of CO2 in a flue gas is an important indication of combustion efficiency.

-Normal combustion efficiencies for natural gas at different amounts of excess air and flue gas temperatures are indicated below:
+Normal combustion efficiency for natural gas at different combinations of excess air and flue gas temperatures are indicated below:

 |Combustion Efficiency (%)|

-1) The "net stack temperature" is the difference between the flue gas inside the chimney and the room temperature outside the burner.
+1) "Net stack temperature" is temperature difference between flue gas temperature inside the chimney and room temperature outside the burner.

-The relationship between temperature difference flue gas and supply air, CO2 concentration in the flue gas, and the efficiency loss in the flue gas combustion oil, is expressed in the diagram below.
+The relation between temperature difference in flue gas and supply air, the CO2 concentration in the flue gas, and the efficiency loss in the flue gas oil combustion, is expressed in the diagram below.

 If the temperature difference between the flue gas leaving a boiler and the ambient supply temperature is 300 oC and the carbon dioxide measured in the flue gas is 10% - then, from the diagram above, the flue gas loss can be estimated to approximately 16%.

 - en: boiler heat efficiency fuel consumption